 Passiflora incarnata roots of Maypop, wild passion flower or passion fruit.

 Maypops, named either because they 'pop up' in May, or because of the sound the fruits make when stepped on.
 Pop!
 They are perfect for edible landscaping, because the beautiful, frilly flowers are followed by tasty passion fruit!
 This is one of the few native American passion flowers, native to the south-eastern United States.
-These are

 harvested from central Florida, where they grow in hay fields and

 citrus groves.
 They have beautiful white and purple flowers, which are

 followed by tasty fruit.
 You need at least two different plants for fruit production.
 Leaves can also be used medicinally, as there is a chemical found in the leaves which is a natural sleep aid.
 Dry the leaves and make a calming tea to help you fall asleep.
 Plants are grown without any chemical assistance; no pesticides, herbicides, or fertilizers.
 Grown as nature intended.